Dragon1 Open Standard: Architecture Principles

 Dragon provides you with a list of 100 modern and common concepts and principles to make it easy to create your architecture.

-In the list linked to every architecture principle is written down in the format 'concept name' followed by a 'short principle statement'.
-The short principle statements consist mostly of four parts: action, effect, enforcement and result.
+The list linked to every architectural principle is written down in the format 'concept name' followed by a 'short principle statement'.
+The short principle statements consist mostly of four parts: action, effect, enforcement, and result.
 This format ensures we do not write down general rules or guidelines but write down principles (that is: working mechanisms).
-Where possible a link to literature is provided and a link to a detailed description and visualization of the principle.
+Where possible, a link to literature is provided, as well as a link to a detailed description and visualization of the principle.

 First Principle

 Any concept has principles.
-The principle that describes the whole way of working of a concept is called the First Principle.
-Principles that describe parts of a concept are simple called principles.
+The principle that describes the whole way a concept works is called the First Principle.
+Principles that describe parts of a concept are simply called principles.

 The Way of Working Definition